Academics MENU

 Frequently Asked Questions (FAQs)

 1. What is the Master’s of Education in Instructional Leadership (MEIL) program?
-It is an innovative program model that combines the resources and expertise of WVSU’s education department to create opportunities for potential school administrators to explore and apply new techniques and concepts in instructional leadership and attain an advanced degree.
+It is an innovative program model that combines the resources and expertise of WVSU’s Department of Leadership Studies to create opportunities for potential educational administrators to explore and apply new techniques and concepts in instructional leadership and to attain an advanced degree.
 It is decided that the department will focus on a Master of Education in Instructional Leadership with an emphasis on the concepts of Social Justice, Fairness and Equity, the first of its kind in West Virginia.

 2. Where is the Program offered?
-The program is offered to all licensed educators in an on-line format.
-County school systems may work with the University to create a cohort model of studies.
+The program is offered to all licensed and eligible educators in an on-line format.

-4. What certification will I receive from the program?
-All degree and Licensure program completers will receive certification in School Administration Pre-K through 12, Supervisor of Instruction and SuperintendencyWVSU is one of only three universities in the state to offer all three areas of certification.
+3. What certification will I receive from the program?
+All Degree and Licensure program completers can apply for West Virginia certification in Principal Pre-K through 12, General Supervision and SuperintendencyWVSU is one of only three universities in the state to offer all three areas of certification.

-5. Who teaches the classes?
+4. Who teaches the classes?
 Classes are taught by full-time faculty of WVSU as well as by highly qualified and experienced adjunct faculty for selected courses.
-Adjunct instructors have included Upshur County Superintendent Dr. Sara Stankus, Mary C. Snow Principal Dr. Cathryn Carena and WVSU Provost Dr. Charles Byers.

-6. Where and when are classes held?
+5. Where and when are classes held?
 The MEIL program will offer open and rolling enrollment for fall, spring and summer semesters.
-Because the program utilizes open enrollment, there will be no elective courses—WVSU will offer the same 12 courses in rotating sequence with each course designated as fall, spring or summer semester course offering, with each course three semester hours of credit, the WVSU MIL Degree program will consist of 36 credit hours of required courses.
-The WVSU MIL Licensure program will require eighteen credit hours in addition to the previously earned Master’s degree.
+Because the program utilizes open enrollment, there will be no elective courses—WVSU will offer the same 12 courses in rotating sequence with each course designated as fall, spring or summer semester course offering, with each course three semester hours of credit, the WVSU MEIL Degree program will consist of 36 credit hours of required courses.
+The WVSU MEIL Licensure program will require eighteen credit hours in addition to the previously earned Master’s degree.

-8. What is the length of each course?
+7. What is the length of each course?
 Classes in the MEIL program are offered on-line in vigorous eight-week courses.
-The Internship course is a fifteen week class divided into three sections—School Administration, Superintendency and Curriculum Director.
+The Internship course is a twelve week summer class divided into two sections—Building Level and District Level Leadership.

 This hands-on, innovative and exciting program allows instructional leaders to create pathways for the successful achievement of educational goals for students and staff members.

-This program will provide an opportunity for administrative licensure successful completions of requirements of the West Virginia Department of Education (WVDE).
+This program will provide an opportunity to apply for administrative licensure upon successful completion of requirements of the West Virginia Department of Education (WVDE).

 To increase student achievement in the public schools of the region, state and nation, the proposed program will develop the professional knowledge skills and dispositions of Instructional Leadership candidates so that they may demonstrate their ability to achieve the following: